jansvoboda11/psr-router/README.md

 ### Generating route URIs

+The **Router** library is also able to generate URIs from route specifications (sometimes called *reverse routing*).
+This is useful when you want to dynamically create links in a declarative way.
+After creating an instance of `UriGenerator` with a route collection, you can use its `generate` method.
-You can also create URIs from route definitions with `UriGenerator`.
-The `generate` method accepts the route name and its attributes that will be filled in the final URI.
+It accepts the route name, its attributes that will be filled in and outputs a complete URI.

 ```php
 $generator = UriGenerator::create($routes);